ph7klw76/Advanced_Computational_Methods/README.md

 4. [Artificial Neural Network](Artificial_Neural_Network.md) (Both) ANNs can be used for both supervised and unsupervised tasks, mimicking the structure of the human brain.
 5. [Physics informed Machine Learning](Physics_informed_Machine_Learning.md) Integrates physical laws into machine learning models to inform and constrain predictions.

-## To learn Quantum Optimization, follow the steps below:
+## To learn Quantum Optimization using PennyLane library, follow the steps below:
 1. [Foundation of Quantum Computing](Foundation_QC.md) Basic principles and qubit operations form the groundwork.
 2. [Working with Quadratic Unconstrained Binary Optimization](Quadratic_Unconstrained_Binary_Optimization.md)  A formulation for optimization problems solvable by quantum computers.
 3. [Adiabatic Quantum Computing and Quantum Annealing](Adiabatic_Quantum_Computing_Quantum_Annealing.md) Techniques for optimization problems, using gradual transitions or energy minimization.